aaronlelevier/textress_project/docs/features.md

 Guest (for auto-reply), can send an lowercase or uppercase letter for an auto-reply.
 ex: 'h', 'H'.
 These auto-replies are configured at the Hotel level.

+Unread messages pop on screen

+Counts of unread and total messages

+Guest with unread messages show first

+** Check-in ** Message hook - for use with a "Welcom" message for example